 HTML Smuggling.
 HTML smuggling uses specially HTML attachments and web pages to build malware directly on a compromised endpoint behind the firewall.
 This method leverages emails containing an HTML attachment rather than a ZIP file or document.
 Once a user opens the HTML attachment, the HTML would build the malicious payload through a decoding process and subsequently create a password-protected ZIP file that contains the file with the Qakbot payload.

 Once the machine is infected, Qakbot copies itself onto the network and onto removable drives, mutating itself while moving laterally and leveraging Command and Control frameworks such as Cobalt Strike for post exploitation operations.
-Once Cobalt Strike is executed on a system, attackers can broker the system as an initial access point to other threat actors including ransomware group affiliates.
+Once Cobalt Strike is executed on a system, attackers can broker the system as an initial access point to other threat actors and ransomware group affiliates as part of the ransomware-as-a-service ecosystem.
 This means that during the course of a compromise, there could potentially be one or more adversary groups operating inside of a given network.

 As recent Qakbot attacks are proving to be increasingly swift from the time of initial compromise to a full-blown attack, it’s critical to prioritize detection speed as a key requirement for building up your security stack.
 The potential for security solutions to deliver maximum threat protection rests in the quality of data used to power the solution.
 Commercial threat intelligence feeds like PhishBlocklist and Malicious Detailed Detection Feed from zvelo offer market-leading accuracy, coverage and detection speed enabling partners to design premium quality security solutions to protect end users around the globe.